cryptonative-ch/mesa/mesa/strategy.md

 - Revoke DutchX!
 - Explorer what's participant understand in fair?
-- Change Gnosis protocol, batch only once!
+- Change Gnosis protocol, batch only once and more